talon-one/commercetools-talonone-accelerator/README.md

 Once you have configured the connector, you can test the integration:

 1. Enable your connected Application's campaign in Talon.One.
-1. Ensure the campaign contains a triggerable rule.
+1. Ensure the campaign contains a "triggerable" rule.
 We recommend a rule that always sends a notification.
 1. Trigger a data transfer to Talon.One, for example by creating a cart in your e-commerce platform.
 1. Check the API logs in Talon.One to check the data you received by clicking **Account** > **Dev Tools** > **Integration API Log**.

-You can also use [Impex](https://docs.commercetools.com/tutorials/#impex)'s GraphiQL tool to run the graphQL queries.
+You can also use [Impex](https://docs.commercetools.com/tutorials/#impex)'s GraphiQL tool to run the GraphQL queries.

 For example, if your Talon.One campaign has a rule that generates a notification, you can run the following query: